 Occasionally, there will be a trend for feeding dogs an all-raw diet.
 Although it’s safe to feed a puppy raw food after three to four weeks, it’s essential to ensure that your Poodle gets all the nutrients they need and isn’t at risk of poor health or disease.

-It can be hard not to under or overfeed essential nutrients, so consult your vet or a nutritionist before feeding raw.
 Formulating a raw diet can also be challenging if your Poodle is pregnant, breastfeeding, or sick, as they’ll have different nutritional requirements.

 Food safety issues, including bacterial or parasite contamination, are the second most pressing concern.
 Don’t overlook the health risks of feeding raw foods to your pet, so ensure you follow the guidelines for the safe and proper handling of raw foods.

-Many raw-feeders claim that feeding your dog a raw diet has many health benefits, from better digestion, a shinier coat, healthier skin, and stronger teeth, to less disease and generally living a longer and healthier life.
+Many raw-feeders claim that feeding your dog a raw diet has many health benefits, from better digestion, a shinier coat, healthier skin, and stronger teeth to less disease and generally living a longer and healthier life.

 However, according to the ACVN (American College of Veterinary Nutrition), most of the believed benefits of feeding raw foods remain unproven due to insufficient research.